UMF - African pattern logo

 Dean Francis – Urban Mindfulness Foundation

-The next definition is from Jon Kabat Zinn, one of the West’s most renowned teachers considered to be a founder of Secular Mindfulness in the West.
-It is a definition we use throughout all of the programmes we deliver but critique in a healthy way to make room for other ideas of mindfulness:
+The following definition from Jon Kabat Zinn who is one of the most renowned mindfulness teachers and considered to be a founder of Secular Mindfulness in the West is one of the best known.
+It is a definition we use throughout all of the programmes we deliver but also critique healthily to make room for other ideas and cultural expressions of mindfulness to co-exist:

 “Mindfulness means paying attention, in a particular way;